 So, what you need to know is what is the base amount of calories should you be consuming based on your gender, height, weight, and age.
 Use the daily calorie calculator below to get the approximate amount of calories you should be consuming on a daily basis.
 This calculator also estimates the amount of calories required when you are doing very light to very heavy (extra active) activities.
 To access Daily Calorie Calculator on a mobile device, tap here.

-Calories are not your enemy.
-They are the energy you need to live a healthy life.
+Calories should be limited to the maximum that you require each day, regardless of the source.
 You need to learn to manage your caolories - not let them manage you.

 If you have any questions, please feel free to contact us anytime.